bedita/bedita/README.md

 ### Run

-Run a Docker image setting an initial API KEY and admin username and password like this:
+Run a Docker image setting an initial API KEY and admin username and password, like this:

 ```bash
  docker run -p 8090:80 --env BEDITA_API_KEY=1029384756 \